 The front panel of your switch should tell you how to read the LEDs – in most cases, either a specific color like green for 1,000 mbs, orange for 100 mbs; or both LEDs will light to show the fastest speed is being used, or one or the other to indicate lower speeds.
 This is how my switch looks (notice where it says Both=1000M, so both LEDs on would indicate it’s detected as Gigabit cabling and connected device).

 It’s also important to consider the physical subnetting of your network; though this shouldn’t be an issue on most home networks.
 If you do have a networked device that sends high bandwidth traffic to a particular internal server, try to keep them plugged into the same switch.

-Cat–5e supersceded Cat–5 and is the most common type of cabling used in home networks today.
+- Cat–5e superseded Cat–5 and is the most common type of cabling used in home networks today.
 It can support Gigabit ethernet speeds.

-Cat–6 shields each pair of signal wires from others and uses copper with less impurities; it supports up to 10 Gigabit speeds for about 37 metres (though Cat–6a goes up to 100 metres).
+- Cat–6 shields each pair of signal wires from others and uses copper with less impurities; it supports up to 10 Gigabit speeds for about 37 meters (though Cat–6a goes up to 100 meters).